weakish/docs-en/views/rest_api.md

   https://{{host}}/1.1/classes/Post
 ```

-Suppose we ues `_Followee` and `_Follower` classes for following relationship, then we can query posts published by someone followed by current user like this:
+Suppose we use `_Followee` and `_Follower` classes for following relationship, then we can query posts published by someone followed by current user like this:

 ```sh
 curl -X GET \